Ramakm/python_bootcamp_IIIT-Banglore/README.md

 <h2>#Day 6-10:</h2> This period started the course with function.
 Build some simple games like Reeborgs game.
 This is all part of bootcamp course.
 Its a hands-on program.

           1. Making a square path with Reeborg: https://reeborg.ca/reeborg.html?lang=en&mode=python&menu=worlds%2Fmenus%2Freeborg_intro_en.json&name=Alone&url=worlds%2Ftutorial_en%2Falone.json

           2. Hurdles race Reeborg has entered a hurdles race.
 Make him run the course: link to see the code and play the game is here: https://reeborg.ca/reeborg.html?                lang=en&mode=python&menu=worlds%2Fmenus%2Freeborg_intro_en.json&name=Hurdle%201&url=worlds%2Ftutorial_en%2Fhurdle1.json

+          3. Paint_Area_Calculator:You are painting a wall.
+The instructions on the paint can says that 1 can of paint can cover  square meters of wall.
+Given a random height and width of wall, calculate how many cans of paint you'll need to buy